Algorithm-Coin/react-webapp/README.md

 ![Product Gif](https://github.com/Algorithm-Coin/react-webapp/blob/main/src/assets/algorithm.gif)

 Our team at Algorithm Coin is working on an application to trade automatically like a day trader.
-Advanced software that uses AI and pattern recognition technology makes it possible to make big profits in the crypto market.
-A demo is currently being worked on.
-In the future this application will be available for Algorithm Coin holders.
+Advanced software that uses AI and pattern recognition technology makes it possible to analyse the crypto market and automatically trade.
+A demo is being worked on as we speak.
+Currently only the elite has access to such powerful tools.
+That's why, in the future, this application will be made available for Algorithm Coin holders.

-In order to present the software we provide, we created this application.
+In order to present the software we provide, we created this web-application.
+As stated above, only the elite had access to these kinds of tools.
+Money makes money, unfortunately.
+We would like to be more transparent about the application(s) we create.
+That is the reason you are able to read this documentation.
+This repository shows what we do with our users sensitive information (or better said, what we DO NOT do) within the web-application.
+We licensed this web-application under the public license GPLv3.
+This is just to make sure we don't get into any political issues and no-one can simply copy our work.

 ### Built With